 If you select DatabaseName_TableName, the name of the index that is created in the Elasticsearch cluster is <Database name>_<Table name>.
 In this example, the index name is dtstestdata_customer.

 Processing Mode In Existed Target Table

 - Pre-check and Intercept: checks whether the destination database contains indexes that have the same names

-as tables in the source database.
-If the destination database does not contain indexes
+as the source tables.
+If the destination database does not contain indexes that have

-Note If indexes in the destination database have the same names as tables in the source database, and cannot be deleted or renamed, you can use the object name mapping feature.
+Note If indexes in the destination database have the same names as the source tables, and cannot be deleted or renamed, you can use the object name mapping feature.
 For more information, see Specify the name of an object in the destination instance.

 - Ignore: skips the precheck for identical index names in the source and destination databases.